JackAuty/BiasFreeEnrich/README.md

 - Using permutation tests to simulate the null distribution of overlapping genes.
 - Returning adjusted p-values using both Benjamini-Hochberg (BH) and discrete q-value methods (Chen et al.).
 - Supporting multiple databases: GO (2025), KEGG, and WikiPathways.
+- You can perform a standard enrichment analysis against the entire genome by simply omitting a background dataset.
+In this case, a   Benjamini-Hochberg (BH) false discovery rate (FDR) correction will be applied by default.

 ## 🚀 Installation